 Visiting Turkey in September is a great option, since prices drop significantly, when compared to flight costs of July, for example.
 You will spend at least $500 one-way to escape the 4th of July craze of New York.

 If you’re coming from somewhere in Europe, it’s best to go for direct flights to make your travel times as short as possible.
-We cannot possibly mention all the European countries and their corresponding plane tickets price breakdown, so we’ve rounded up our table to the continent’s “big guns” only (mainly direct flights, but you can find tickets for much cheaper if you don’t mind a layover):
+I cannot possibly mention all the European countries and their corresponding plane tickets price breakdown, so I’ve rounded up this table to the continent’s “big guns” only (mainly direct flights, but you can find tickets for much cheaper if you don’t mind a layover):

 Istanbul | Antalya | Bodrum | |